 Filming took place in 2018 in Sabah, Sarawak and (Indonesian) Kalimantan.
 I filmed on several sequences including two fishing stories involving Baja Laut and even shot some topside for a terrestrial story about Orangutans using leaves to medicate in central Borneo.

 Thank you to everyone involved in the sequences I worked on – including Scubazoo for fixing services in Sabah, Pram for his help fixing the Indonesian shoot, the lovely Bajau fishermen who let us document their rapidly disappearing lifestyle, and Twenti, Santi, Suzanne and the entire team from the Borneo Nature Foundation .
 Please check out the amazing work they do conserving Orangutans and their habitat in Sebangau, Kalimantan.
+Oh and please do hit this link and follow me on instagram (roger.munns) where I share images and videos from my shoots around the world.

 The Borneo episode aired on BBC2 at 9pm on Thursday 2nd January and is the second episode of ‘Earth’s Tropical Islands’.The full programme is available for UK viewers here – more information and some short clips are available from the BBC’s Earth’s Tropical Islands page